-- A singed copy of the Conditions and Site Rules document which will be provided to you by your museum contact person once your requirements have been agreed.
+- A signed copy of the Conditions and Site Rules document which will be provided to you by your museum contact person once your requirements have been agreed.

 Ideally, filming should take place on a weekday.
 Please note, we cannot, under any circumstance, close any areas of the museum to visitors during our opening hours (winter: 10am – 4pm, summer: 10am – 5pm).
 If filming requires the exclusive use of a building (internally or externally) then filming will take place outside opening hours so that visitors are not inconvenienced.

 All film crews/photographers must be accompanied by a member of Beamish staff at all times.